TensoriumCore/CurvatureEngine/README.md

 - Improve numerical stability of high-curvature geodesics and ADM compute (AMR grid and CFL conditions).
 - Implement spectral methods.
 - Implement BSSN formalism (modern and currently wip)
-- Add a FFT solver for spectral differentiation (from scratch or with FFTW, maybe on GPU)
+- Add a FFT solver for spectral differentiation (from scratch or with FFTW, maybe on GPU) for vaccum solutions or GRMHD
+- Chebyshev polynomial imp for non-uniform grids (rotating spacetime)
 ## Contributions
 Contributions are welcome!
 If you wish to contribute, feel free to open a pull request or issue.